CurveDocs/curve-resources/docs/crv-token/crv-tokenomics.md

 ## **Community Emissions**

 Community emissions are minted and allocated to gauges based on the weekly weight gauge vote.
-Gauges have a very flexible design and can be anything from regular gauges for liquidity pools or supplying to a lending market, to the niche gauges, for example funding the Vyper programming language.
+Gauges have a very flexible design and can direct emissions to liquidity pools and suppliers of a lending market, or even to funding for the Vyper programming language.

 Community emissions reduce each year.
 They are modelled off the Bitcoin Halving which halves the allocation every 4 years, in Curve however, we reduce rewards by $2^{\frac{1}{4}}$ every 365 days instead.
 This works out to be approx. 16% each year and 50% every 4 years.
 Community emissions were initially set at 274,815,283 CRV for the first year.
 This means the formula for how much CRV is emitted to the community in any year is: